WhatSock/tsg/README.md

 Distributed under the terms of the Open Source Initiative OSI - MIT License.

-Developed and maintained by: Bryan Garaventa
+Developed and maintained by: Bryan Garaventa https://www.linkedin.com/in/bgaraventa Or on Twitter at https://twitter.com/bryanegaraventa

+Note: All visual design by Angela Ricci (web designer and web front-end developer).
+You can check her work at her personal site http://gericci.me/
+Or you can follow her on Twitter at https://twitter.com/gericci

 Project home:
 -----